abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-01.md

 3. You will be navigated to the **Password** screen.
 Enter the **Password** available in the **Environment** tab (next to the Lab Guide) shared with you by the instructor.

 4. Click **Sign in** and follow the prompts to sign into Fabric.
+  >**NOTE:** If there is a pop-up for **Stay Signed in?**, click on **NO**.

    ![c](../media/Lab-01/image004.png)

-5. You will be navigated to the familiar **Power BI Service Home page**.
+6. You will be navigated to the familiar **Power BI Service Home page**.

-6. We assume you are familiar with the layout of Power BI Service.
+7. We assume you are familiar with the layout of Power BI Service.
 If you have any questions, please do not hesitate to ask the instructor.

 Currently, you are in **My Workspace**.
 To work with Fabric items, you will need a trial license and a workspace that has Fabric license.
 Let’s set this up.